 By Larry Saavedra

 Storm Chasers is one of the cable network's most watched shows and its success is largely due to the real-life drama Sean and his fellow foul-weather buffs encounter during tornado season in the Midwest.
-But the real stars of the show are two purpose-built vehicles that can sustain a direct hit by wild 180-mph winds.
+But the real stars of the show are two purpose-built Mad Max-like vehicles that can sustain a direct hit by wild 180-mph winds.

 For reality TV audiences, Storm Chasers is gearing up for the best season ever as Sean frantically attempts to rebuild his tornado intercept vehicles, dubbed TIV 1 and TIV 2, into something that will safely bring him face-to-face with a large tornado-all for the love of science.
 Or, so we're told.